Refefer/quickfind/README.md

 selected record.
 In "{N}", N represents the Nth piece split by the delimiter specified by -D.  By default, the delimiter is whitespace.

+Vim
+---
+A basic vim plugin has been developed to open files up with _quickfind_.
+To install, copy `plugin/qf.vim` to your vim plugin directory (usually ~/.vim/plugin/).
+To use, simply type `:QF` in normal mode to open up the _quickfind_ daemon and choose the file to open.

 Tricks
 -----
 Add to your .bashrc: